shubham-kanodia/pet-park-assignment-demo/README.md

 ## Evaluation

+-   Clone this template repo, by clicking on `Use this template` and then selecting `Create a new repository`

--   Create a fork of this repo
+-   Give a name to this repo and set visibility to `Private`

+-   Add us as collaborators
+    - Go to the `Settings` tab
+    - Select `Collaborators` from the left pane
+    - Click `Add People`
+    - Add username `shubham-kanodia` as a collaborator

--   Clone the forked repo.
+-   Clone the repo you just created.
 Use the flag `--recurse-submodules` to clone the forked repo along with the submodules.
 You can use the following command after replacing the `CLONE_URL` with the clone url of your repo

     ```
     git clone --recurse-submodules CLONE_URL
     ```

--   Go to your forked repo and under `Actions` make sure that github actions on forked repo are enabled.

 -   Install `forge-std` library using the below command
     ```